Dirty Pair: OVAs

 They were later re-licensed and re-dubbed by ADV Films and released to bilingual DVD on November 4 and December 2, 2003, respectively.
 ADV later re-released them to DVD, along with Project Eden, on November 8, 2005, in a 3-DVD boxset.
-They were later re-licensed by Nozomi Entertainment, who released them in a bilingual DVD set (with both Streamline and ADV dubs) with Project Eden on May 8, 2012.
+They were later re-licensed by Nozomi Entertainment.
+The latter released them in a bilingual DVD set (with both Streamline and ADV dubs) with Project Eden on May 8, 2012, as part of the "Dirty Pair: Features DVD Collection."

 Film

 Dirty Pair: Project Eden, known in Japan as Dirty Pair: The Movie (ダーティペア, Daati Pea Gekijou-ban), is a feature-length anime film based on the Dirty Pair anime series originally released in Japan on November 28, 1986.

 Dirty Pair Flash

 Dirty Pair Flash were three OVAs series totaling 16 episodes, 1994–1996.
 The story premise and character designs are very different from any of the other versions.

 Comics

 The American comic company and manga translator Studio Proteus acquired rights to create comic versions of The Dirty Pair in 1989; the first two graphic novels were published by the since-defunct Eclipse Comics.
 Later the rights were transferred to Dark Horse Comics.
 The first three series were written by Toren Smith and Adam Warren and drawn by Warren—after that Smith left the project and Warren took over writing completely.